www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.md

 ```
 The command repo process (`repos.process` is the name in the shell)
 provides a highly portable and simple way to process a set of repos as one repo.

 Its config files are simple,
-so that either complex programs can process such repos
+so that either complex programs can process these repos
 or people with nothing more than a shell and git can work on such repos.
 This is especially useful, when during an initial repo clone some software is not setup yet.
-The simplicity is also helpful for describing the setup procedure of complex development projects
+The simplicity is also helpful for the setup procedure of complex development projects
-consisting of multiple git repos and without requiring additional tools to be installed during the setup.
+consisting of multiple git repos and without requiring additional tools to be installed during the initial setup.

 Initially this tool was created to synchronize repos across multiple servers and computers.
 This is mainly done, by providing the `repos.process` program,